OttCS/OttCS/blog/2024/5/linux-automatic1111-sd.md

 sudo dnf install python3.10
 ```

 Additionally, some distros (specifically minimal Fedora) don't come with some required packages.
-Make sure you also have `pciutils`.
+Make sure you also have `pciutils` and `gperftools` installed and `` if you have an AMD gpu.

 For easy installation and updates?
 Just use the `git clone` method.
 For this, you'll need git.
 Most distros include it by default, but in case yours doesn't: